 Credit risk is the risk of an unexpected loss if a party to its financial instruments fails to meet its contractual obligations.
-The Company's financial assets exposed to credit risk are primarily composed of cash, amounts receivable (excluding sales taxes receivable) and amounts due from related parties and maximum exposure is equal to the carrying values of these assets, totalling \$354,089 at March 31, 2019 (\$252,433 at September 30, 2018).
+The Company's financial assets exposed to credit risk are primarily composed of cash, amounts receivable (excluding sales taxes receivable) and amounts due from related parties and maximum exposure is equal to the carrying values of these assets, totalling \$935,619 at September 30, 2020 (\$50,236 at September 30, 2019).
 The Company's cash is held at several reputable financial institutions with high external credit ratings.
 The exposure to credit risk for the Company's receivables is considered immaterial.
 It is Management's opinion that the Company is not exposed to significant credit risk.
-None of the Company's financial assets are secured by collateral or other credit enhancements.
-Management considers that all the above financial assets that are not impaired or past due for each of the reporting dates are of good credit quality.
-There are no financial assets that are past due but not impaired for the periods presented.